-Assisted living centers in Oklahoma are licensed by the state’s Department of Health to serve older adults by providing room, board, personal care and assistance with activities of daily living.
+Assisted living centers in Oklahoma serve older adults by providing room, board, personal care and assistance with activities of daily living.
 Centers may admit residents with Alzheimer’s disease, or another dementia, in Special Care Units.
 These units are often called “memory care” and must outline, in writing, how their services go beyond normal assisted living to address the needs of people with dementia.
 Steps must be taken, for example, to limit outside access by wandering residents, and dementia-specific training is required for staff.

 Residents in memory care may also contract with outside healthcare providers for services including private nursing services, individualized health services, and hospice.
 (For information on how to help pay for these, see below.)
 Residents can also receive medication administration and intermittent nursing care from the center itself, but not 24-hour nursing care.

-The state’s most expensive place for memory care is Tulsa, where costs average about $5,743 per month or $68,916 annually.
-The most affordable city for memory care is Enid, for about $3,749 monthly or $44,988 annually.
-The state’s largest city is Oklahoma City, where memory care costs about $4,347 per month or $52,164 annually.
+Oklahoma is one of the 10 least expensive states for memory care in the United States.
+The average cost of memory care there is $4,412, or about $52,944 annually.
+The state’s most expensive city for memory care is Tulsa, where costs average about $5,345 per month or $64,140 annually.
+The most affordable city for memory care is Enid, for about $3,480 monthly or $41,760 annually.
+In Oklahoma City, memory care costs about $4,592 per month or $55,104 annually.

 Someone may not move into assisted living centers if: